yojoman/JS-wdio-cucumber-demoqa.com/README.md

 Running:

 1. use "npm test" command to run all tests.
-2. use "npm test -- --cucumberOpts.tagExpression='@home'" to run particular tag.
+2. use "npm test -- --cucumberOpts.tagExpression='@smoke'" to run particular test.
 3. use "npm run allure_generate" to generate a report.
 4. use "npm run allure_open" to open the report.